JamesRickards-Canada/Isogeny/README.md

 Code to efficiently compute the directed supersingular isogeny graph G(p, L), written in PARI.
 This allows for L = integer or vector of integers, currently restricted to at most 17.
 For larger l, it requires downloading and processing the relevant modular polynomials (see "modpol_processraw" for more details).

+There is currently code built-in to Sage to do this, however this project is significantly faster than the Sage implementation.
+For l = 2 it appears to be about 50 times as fast, and larger l's should be even faster than that.

 ## Main methods
 gp:
 * ssl_graph: computes the supersingular isogeny graph.
 Does both the l and L isogeny graphs.